Kelzor/Introductory-ancient-DNA-practical/aDNA Data Analysis I/aDNA_Data_Analysis_I.md

 - Why is sequence length distribution flagged?

-Fill in the **Total retained reads or read pairs after trimming** and **proportion kept after trimming** columns in the mapping report.

 ## Part 3: Alignment of quality filtered sequencing reads

-After quality control, the next step is to align reads to a reference genome, because the reads alone have no information about organism of origin.
-This is (called **mapping**) (Fig.4).
+After quality control, the next step is to align reads (`.fastq` files) to a reference genome, because the reads alone have no information about organism of origin.
+This is (called **mapping**) It is a critical step in your data analysis pipeline, and depending on how strictly or loosely you perform alignments, you can get false negative or false positive results.
+Below is a diagram of the mapping process (Fig.6).

 <img src="https://github.com/Kelzor/Introductory-ancient-DNA-practical/blob/main/aDNA%20Data%20Analysis%20I/images/Fig4.mapping.png" alt="mapping" width="900">

-_Figure 4.
+_Figure 6.
 Depiction of mapping reads to a reference genome_

-The reference genome is in **fasta** format — a simple, one-dimensional format for storing consensus sequences.
+The reference genome is in a one-dimensional file format called `fasta`.
+It is “one-dimensional” because it does not hold any higher-level information about quality, heterozygosity, read support, etc. A reference genome is a consensus sequence.
+It can be one long sequence or broken up into sections called contigs.
+These samples have been mapped to the revised Cambridge reference sequence, the primary mitochondrial reference genome.

 Open [`rCRS.fasta`](https://github.com/Kelzor/Introductory-ancient-DNA-practical/blob/main/aDNA%20Data%20Analysis%20I/mtDNA_reference_genome/rCRS.fa)